Cummins-Wagner Gets a Clean Slate With Dynamics CRM

 Today, Cummins-Wagner supplies equipment and supporting services in eight different states, with markets made up of industrial, commercial and municipal customers.

 The company continues to grow organically, but they’ve also grown through acquisition.
-In fact, the 2008 acquisition of a company in New York is the reason Cummins-Wagner decided to overhaul their CRM security model.
+In fact, the 2008 acquisition of a company in New York is the reason Cummins-Wagner decided to overhaul its CRM security model.

 As it turns out, the New York division was the only part of Cummins-Wagner using a CRM system at the time.
 They were running Lotus Notes with a bolt-on CRM module.
 Cummins-Wagner decided to migrate New York away from Notes, transitioning them to a Microsoft product, since the rest of Cummins-Wagner was firmly planted in the Microsoft ecosystem.